 For the A4130, defined by the DGTDP as The Gateway Spine, it envisages improvements "to deliver a spectacular arrival experience into Didcot from the east, the west or the station - enhancing first impressions of the town.
 Movement along the east-west corridor will be enhanced with three key projects: infrastructure improvements to carriageways, cycle and footpaths, a SuDS scheme along its length and a public art programme to enhance neglected bridges and underpasses".
-These ambitions are supported by policies, CP33, CP35, CP37 and CP42 of the LPP1 and policies CP16a and DP20 of the LPP2.

 The DGTDP explains that improving the arrival experience into Didcot as well as accommodating multi modal infrastructure to enhance this key corridor must be a key aim of the HIF1 proposals.
-Improvements would allow a separate lane for public transport vehicles and potentially for autonomous vehicles.
+Improvements could allow a separate lane for public transport vehicles and potentially for autonomous vehicles.
 It is disappointing that this vision and aim is not met with the proposal favouring private vehicle movements over sustainable modes of travel.